Adult Education

 A project to secure a highly qualified supply of skilled workers in the regional education and business location of Wolfsburg

 The project, which is funded by the city of Wolfsburg, aims to open up the Ostfalia University of Applied Sciences to new target groups.
-The interlinking of Ostfalia and VHS offerings leads to an opening for individual educational careers and thus to an increase in permeability between the individual educational systems.
+The dovetailing of Ostfalia and VHS offers leads to an opening for individual educational careers and thus to an increase in permeability between the individual educational systems.

-In the long term, the educational landscape in Wolfsburg is to be expanded, the number of people willing to study is to be increased, preparation for university is to be improved, the dropout rate is to be reduced, and the shortage of skilled workers in the Wolfsburg region is to be prevented.
+The aim is to expand the educational landscape in Wolfsburg, increase the number of people willing to study, improve preparation for university, reduce the drop-out rate and prevent the shortage of skilled workers in the Wolfsburg region.

-The cooperation between the adult education center and Ostfalia is intended to increase the proportion of students at Ostfalia with skills acquired in professional practice and thus counteract the declining numbers of applicants with a traditional school entrance qualification due to demographic change.
+The cooperation between the adult education center and Ostfalia is intended to increase the proportion of students at Ostfalia with skills acquired in professional practice and thus counteract the declining number of applicants with traditional school-based university entrance qualifications due to demographic change.

-A core objective of the project is to develop and implement study preparation and support measures in modular form that contribute, among other things, to reducing threshold fears at the transition from vocational training to university culture and to successful completion of studies.
-In addition to bridge courses in the areas of mathematics, scientific writing, self-management and time management, insights into study program-specific content will also be provided.
+A core objective of the project is to develop and implement preparatory and supportive measures in the form of modules, which, among other things, help to reduce the fear of the transition from vocational training to higher education and a successful degree.
+In addition to bridging courses in the areas of mathematics, academic writing, self-management and time management, insights into course-specific content will also be provided.

-The program will be supplemented by information events on the range of courses offered by the university, on financing studies, and on the application process.
-Here, needs must be analyzed and tailored measures based on the existing educational offerings of the project partners must be developed and implemented.
+The offer is to be supplemented by information events on the university's range of courses, student financing and the application process.
+Needs must be analyzed and tailored measures developed and implemented based on the project partners' existing educational offerings.

-Prospective students will be informed about the new university access options by the project participants through individual counseling, events and cooperation with business, associations and unions, and will be advised along their individual educational biography.
+Prospective students are informed about the new university admission options by the project participants through individual advice, events and cooperation with industry, associations and trade unions, and are advised along their individual educational biography.

 Project participants